Our Federation with Chapel Haddlesey Primary School

 In KS1, our curriculum is important to us.
 Engaging, creative and varied, it’s enhanced with exciting theme days, visits and visitors, which create memorable experiences and help us develop a love of learning.

 There is a dedicated team working in Class One.
-Mrs Alnajjar is our class teacher and she is supported by Mrs Edenbrow and Ms Hargreaves.
+Mrs Lane is our class teacher and she is supported by Mrs Edenbrow and Ms Hargreaves.

-Finally a reminder that we do have an open door policy so if there is anything you need to discuss with us, we are available before and after school on most days.
-Thank you for your continued support.
+Finally a reminder that we do have an open door policy so if there is anything you need to discuss with us we are available before or after school on most days so feel free to come and speak to us we are here to help!

 Welcome to Class 2!

-Class 2 is made up of 23 courageous learners as well our teacher, Mrs Hugill, and our teaching assistant, Mrs Collins.
+Class 2 is made up of a team of courageous learners as well our teacher, Mrs Hugill, and our teaching assistants, Mrs Collins and Ms Hargreaves.
 We are an enthusiastic and kind class that that readily accepts everyone that comes in through the door.
 If we make mistakes in Class 2, we know this is only our first try; we are resilient learners and keep going, determined to get the end result.
 We support everyone in our school and never give up on our TEAM because Together Everyone Achieves More.
 When we fall down, we know to get straight back up and keep on going.

 We enjoy writing, solving problems, listening to our class book and learning about the world around us through our topics.
 In the mornings, we focus on maths, spellings and grammar and writing across a range of genres and in the afternoons, we complete guided reading and our topic work.
 Our topic lessons are made up of the foundation subjects which are completed in weekly blocks.

-Our exciting and challenging P.E. sessions take place on a Friday afternoon and are led by Mrs Hall, our federation PE Instructor and Ms Hargreaves.
+Our exciting and challenging P.E. sessions are led by Mrs Hall, our federation PE Instructor and Ms Hargreaves.
 These are great sessions to develop confidence, teamwork skills and balance and coordination.
 This term, we are trying our hand at martial art lessons.
 Collective worship takes place every morning where we gather and engage with the aim of the day.

 This year in January, years 4, 5 and 6 had the opportunity to go to Robinwood Activity Centre for a 3 day residential visit where they tried new skills such as rock climbing and bouldering.

-We have a range of clubs open to the children in our class and these include Film Club, Table-tennis Club, Art Club, Praise & Play.
+We have a range of clubs open to the children in our class and these include Film Club, Table-tennis Club, Art Club, Praise & Play throughout the year.
 These are very popular and change each term, taking account of our pupils' recommendations through Pupil Voice meetings.

 Even though there are four year groups in our class, we all have our own work to complete and we always make sure it’s the best it can be.
 We all learn in different ways and this is supported through our inclusivity.